Clevedon Forbes Fund is...

 Applications can only be accepted from professionals in the statutory or voluntary care sector on behalf of service users known to them.

 The Grants Officer may wish to meet each referee in person to discuss the application or care plan so that the Trustees can be assured that any grant awarded may be specifically tailored to the needs of the individual and be of maximum benefit to them.
-Interviews for this purpose are held at the referee's base and appointments may be made by telephone on 01275 341777.
+Interviews for this purpose are currently being held via video calls and appointments may be made by telephone on 01275 341777.
 The Trustees may assess the intended use of grant funds in the context of the Christian foundation of the charity.

 Grants for an individual are unrepeatable, and the fund is unable to help with debt relief or the purchase of equipment or capital goods.